kofemann/dcache-docker/README.md

 Running dCache in a container
 =============================

-Howto build
+How to build
 -----------

 The dockerized dCache uses tar-based distribution to build the docker image.
-For example, to built cotainer to run version 3.1.2 you will need to copy dcache-3.1.2.tar file into current directory and run __docker run__ command:
+For example, to built container to run version 3.1.2 you will need to copy dcache-3.1.2.tar file into current directory and run __docker run__ command:

 ```
 $ docker build -t local/dcache-3.1 --build-arg=VERSION=3.1.2 .
 ```

-Howto run
+How to run
 ---------

 The dockerized dCache on startup will use **/etc/dcache/layouts/docker-layout.conf** file.